mvolkmann/blog/src/swift-ui.md

     "https://developer.apple.com/design/human-interface-guidelines/ios/views/activity-views/",
     "Activity View" %}

-  - set of activity buttons applicable in current context such as Copy, Add, or Find
+  - a set of activity buttons applicable in current context such as Copy, Add, or Find
   - also referred to as a "share sheet"
   - appears as a Sheet or Popover
-  - SwiftUI creates this with ???
+  - SwiftUI creates this with what?
     TODO: Is this supported in SwiftUI?
 Maybe UIKit is required.

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/views/alerts/",
     "Alert" %}

-  - modal dialog with a title, optional message, one or more buttons, and optional input text fields
+  - a modal dialog with a title, optional message, one or more buttons, and optional input text fields
   - avoid having more than two buttons
   - minimize usage to important situations